The Night the Empires Fell — Modern Paraphrase | fresh.bible

 He will speak against the Most High.
 He will grind down God's people.
 He will try to change the established times and laws.
 God's people will be handed over to him for a time, times, and half a time.

 But then the court will convene.
-His will be stripped away — completely consumed and destroyed, permanently.
-And the , the , the greatness of every under — all of it will be given to the people of the Most High.
-His is an everlasting , and every authority will serve and obey him.'"
+His dominion will be stripped away — completely consumed and destroyed, permanently.
+And the kingdom, the dominion, the greatness of every kingdom under heaven — all of it will be given to the people of the Most High.
+His kingdom is an everlasting kingdom, and every authority will serve and obey him.'"

 closed the vision with a raw, honest admission:

-Sometimes the most honest response to encountering God's plan isn't a sermon or a declaration.
+Sometimes a profoundly honest response to encountering God's plan isn't a sermon or a declaration.
 It's silence.
 A changed expression.
-A heart that holds what the mind can't fully wrap around. had been given a glimpse behind the curtain of history itself — past every empire, past every tyrant, all the way to the throne.
+A heart that holds what the mind can't fully wrap around.
+Daniel had been given a glimpse behind the curtain of history itself — past every empire, past every tyrant, all the way to the throne.
 And it left him speechless.
 Some things are supposed to.